KVSlab/OasisMove/docs/index.md

-# OasisMove - A verified and validated Python/FEniCS-based CFD solver for moving domains
+# OasisMove – A verified and validated computational fluid dynamics solver for moving domains

 [OasisMove](https://github.com/KVSlab/OasisMove) is a high-level/high-performance open-source Navier-Stokes solver written in Python/[FEniCS](https://fenicsproject.org/), and is an extension of the computational fluid dynamics (CFD) solver [Oasis](https://github.com/mikaem/Oasis).
 In OasisMove the Navier-Stokes equations are expressed in the arbitrary Lagrangian-Eulerian formulation, which is suitable for handling moving domains.